 Author Archives: Bill Cooper

-Several months ago I received a paper called “Fundamentals/The Ground,” which was written by several teachers in reflective meditation.
-I would like to use some of these ideas to further explore what we mean by the term “reflective meditation.”
+Several months ago I received a paper called “Fundamentals/The Ground,” which was written by several teachers in Reflective Meditation.

 In reflection practice then, we are encouraged to consider and reflect on our meditation period, both its content and processes.
 We can do this by writing about it, discussing our experience, or some other way that we find meaningful.
 We are learning to meditate by these various processes of reflection—about thoughts and feelings that occurred during and after our meditation.

 This can be difficult for some of us who are uncomfortable with the aspects of our meditation that are chaotic, confusing, or personally unacceptable.
 We may prefer neat, organized stories, with more immediate relevance.
 Instead we get deep, oftentimes surreal images and strong contradictory feelings, or banal thoughts about our jobs and daily interactions.
 For those of us who came to meditation for peace, or an exalted state, these experiences often contradict our expectations.
 And this is exactly why we are encouraged to reflect, because if we don’t, we’re likely to disregard our meditation as meaningless, the way most of us dismiss our dreams.
 But reflection helps us to increase our awareness, not just of our confusion and chaos, but of the endless variety of conditions that make up our lives.

 You may wonder if the Buddha taught this.
 It’s a good question.
 I think once you know what to look for you will see examples in the suttas of a thoughtful, reflective approach to meditation.
 For instance, in the second sutta of The Middle Length Discourses, called All the Taints, are these statements regarding restraining the taints: